-According to the forensics team, Fry-Pitzen likely stopped her car on a gravel road treated with road marking beads.
+According to the forensics team, Fry-Pitzen likely stopped her car on a gravel road treated with road-marking beads.
 She then backed into a grassy field with oak and birch trees in the vicinity.
 There was likely a small body of water, such as a stream or pond, nearby.
-Fry-Pitzen drove to the area in which Timmothy disappeared at least twice before he went missing, indicating that she planned his abduction in advance.
+Fry-Pitzen drove to the area in which Timmothy disappeared at least twice before he went missing, indicating she planned his abduction in advance.

 Authorities discovered a mineral called anhydrite on the vehicle.
 If forensics teams ever figure out where it occurs in nearby soil, police may be able to pinpoint exactly where Timmothy went missing.